Albert Luthuli: Education

 Luthuli's mother, Mtonya, returned to Groutville and Luthuli returned to her care.
 They lived in a brand-new house built by his brother, Alfred, on the site where their grandfather, Ntaba, had once lived.
 In order to be able to send her son to boarding school, Mtonya worked long hours in the fields of the land she owned.
-She would also take in laundry from European families in the township of Stanger to earn the necessary money for school.
-Luthuli was then able to go to the Ohlange Institute after he had passed Standard 4 at the ABM mission school in 1914.
+She also took in laundry from European families in the township of Stanger to earn the necessary money for school.
+Luthuli was educated at a local ABM mission school until 1914, and then transferred to the Ohlange Institute.

-Ohlange was founded by Dr. John Dube, who was the school principal at the time Luthuli attended.
+Ohlange was founded by John Dube, who was the school principal at the time Luthuli attended.
 Dube was educated in America but returned to South Africa to open the Ohlange Institute to provide an education to black children.
-He was the first President-General of the South African Native National Congress and founded the first Zulu-language newspaper Ilanga lase Natal.
+He was the first President-General of the South African Native National Congress and founded the first Zulu-language newspaper, Ilanga lase Natal.
 Luthuli joined the ANC in 1944, partially out of respect to his former school principal.

-Luthuli describes his time at Ohlange as "rough-and-tumble" due to the outbreak of World War I; rationing and wartime conditions brought a shortage of food to the African population.
-This shortage reached the Ohlange Institute and there was a frequent scarcity of food.
-After attending Ohlange for only two terms, Luthuli was then transferred to Edendale, a Methodist institution near Pietermaritzburg, the capital of Natal.
-It was at Edendale where Luthuli participated in his first act of civil disobedience.
-Along with other students, he joined a student strike and stay-away to protest against a form of punishment implemented by a teacher who would make boys carry heavy stones a long distance.
-This would then damage their uniforms, which many could not afford.
+Luthuli describes his experience at the Ohlange Institute as "rough-and-tumble."
+The outbreak of World War I led to rationing and a scarcity of food among the African population.
+After attending Ohlange for only two terms, Luthuli was transferred to Edendale, a Methodist school near Pietermaritzburg, the capital of Natal.
+It was at Edendale that Luthuli participated in his first act of civil disobedience.
+He joined a protest against a punishment which made boys carry large stones long distances, damaging their uniforms, and leaving many unable to afford replacements.
 The demonstration failed and Luthuli along with the rest of the strikers were punished by the school.
 At Edendale, Luthuli developed a passion for teaching and went on to graduate with a teaching degree in 1917.